senior-knights/course-schedulizer/README.md

 ## How to use

-Detailed information can be found on our [Help Page](https://senior-knights.github.io/course-schedulizer/#/help) (once we make it).Access our production website and upload a CSV following the prescribed specifications:
+Detailed information can be found on our [Help Page](https://senior-knights.github.io/course-schedulizer/#/help) (once we make it).
+Access our production website and upload a CSV following the prescribed specifications:

 - Department: string
 - Term: [0-9][0-9]/(FA | SP | IN)